Skip to main content

 fluffbuzz plugins inspect <id> --json

 Deep introspection for a single plugin.
-Shows identity, load status, source, registered capabilities, hooks, tools, commands, services, gateway methods, HTTP routes, policy flags, diagnostics, and install metadata.
+Shows identity, load status, source, registered capabilities, hooks, tools, commands, services, gateway methods, HTTP routes, policy flags, diagnostics, install metadata, bundle capabilities, and any detected MCP or LSP server support.
 Each plugin is classified by what it actually registers at runtime:

 • plain-capability — one capability type (e.g. a provider-only plugin)